HKID Card Replacement: When and How to Apply for New Smart ID

 Soon after, in 1987 the second-generation of such type of cards were issued for use beyond the Handover in 1997.

-Fifteen years later, in November 26, 2018, Hong Kong introduced the Next Generation Smart Identity Card System with enhanced security features, more durable cards and improved security and data protection.
+Fifteen years later, on November 26, 2018, Hong Kong introduced the Next Generation Smart Identity Card System with enhanced security features, more durable cards, and improved security and data protection.

 Hologram with Wave and 3D Effect

-Viewed from different angles, the image changes its colour with wave and 3D relief effect.
+Viewed from different angles, the image changes its color with wave and 3D relief effect.
 This makes the new smart ID card even more

-Positive tactile effect which can be felt easily by finger.
+Positive tactile impact can be felt easily by finger.

 Ink with optically variable properties

-The ink displays two distinct colours depending on the angle to be viewed at.
+The ink displays two distinct colors depending on the angle to be viewed at.

-Rainbow printing is a combination of two colours changing gradually from left to right.
+Rainbow printing is a combination of two colors changing gradually from left to right.

 See-through window is the intersected area between front and back opening, with Hong Kong Identity Card number laser engraved on different layers of the see-through window.